jonathanbell/qt-stock-watch/README.md

 I recommend setting this application up at secret URL and bookmarking that URL.
 Then, you can quickly check your stock positions.

+## Installation on Heroku

+1. Clone this repository.
+1. Login to Heroku and [create a new app](https://dashboard.heroku.com/new-app).
+1. On the command line, `cd` to your `qt-stock-watch` directory.
+1. Login to Heroku on the command line: `heroku login`
+1. `heroku git:remote -a your-heroku-dyno-name` You can see the instructions for this at this URL: `https://dashboard.heroku.com/apps/your-heroku-dyno-name/deploy/heroku-git`
+1. Then, just `git push heroku master`

 ## Setup on Questrade

 1. Visit [the Questrade "My Apps" API webpage](https://login.questrade.com/APIAccess/userapps.aspx).